 Is the death and injury of these desperate women acceptable as long as we’re banning abortion?

 “She should just keep her legs closed!”
 Shut the fuck up.
 There are currently more than 200,000 untested rape kits sitting in storage all over the United States.
 Men should just keep it in their pants, how about that?
 Vasectomies should be mandatory until a long-term relationship is established.
 They are reversible, you know.
 Oh what’s that?
 You can’t force someone to do something with their body that they don’t want to do?
 Go figure.
-It’s always the women’s problem to deal with, right?
+It’s always the woman’s problem to deal with, right?

 Pregnancy is not a punishment for women having and enjoying sex.
 And women don’t get pregnant on their own.
 I can think of a million reasons to take birth control, but only one reason for Viagra (which is totally covered by health insurance in the US, unlike birth control.)

 I’m going to take the position that if abortions are going to be made illegal, that child support should be enforced immediately and that immigrants can’t be deported because they are carrying US citizens.
 If you’re pregnant and can’t access an abortion because of a fetal heartbeat, then you should be able to insure the fetus as a dependant and collect death benefits if you miscarry.
-Pregnant inmates will also need to be released immediately because you can’t jail other family members for someone’s crimes.
+Pregnant inmates will also need to be released immediately because you can’t jail family members for someone else’s crimes.

 Let’s just go all in if we’re going to start forcing births because the fetus is legally a child that can’t be “murdered.”